The 20 Best Dysembryoplastic Neuroepithelial Tumors (DNET) Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Serah Choi, MD, PhD, specializes in radiation oncology and is board certified in radiation oncology by the American Board of Radiology.
 She practices at UPMC Hillman Cancer Center and is affiliated with UPMC Mercy.
 Dr. Choi completed her medical education at University of Pittsburgh School of Medicine and residency at University of California San Francisco.
 Dr. Choi is rated as an Experienced provider by MediFind in the treatment of Dysembryoplastic Neuroepithelial Tumors (DNET).
-Her top areas of expertise are Posterior Fossa Tumor, Primitive Neuroectodermal Tumor (PNET), Metastatic Brain Tumor, Glioma, and Gamma Knife Radiosurgery.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Primitive Neuroectodermal Tumor (PNET), Posterior Fossa Tumor, Metastatic Brain Tumor, Glioma, and Gamma Knife Radiosurgery.
+Dr. Choi is board certified in American Board Of Radiology.
+Dr. Choi is currently accepting new patients.

 Experienced in Dysembryoplastic Neuroepithelial Tumors (DNET)